Osteopathic Manual Practice (Current Study, 5th year)

 Certified Athletic Therapist of Canada

-Irene has worked in several university clinics, three Greater Toronto clinics, and provided in-home therapy.
-She moved to Vancouver Island in 2007 and has been predominantly working for Catalyst Paper in Crofton at their pulp and paper mill, running an onsite injury clinic for 'industrial athletes'.
+Irene moved to Vancouver Island in 2007 and has been predominantly running an onsite injury clinic for 'industrial athletes' at a pulp and paper mill.
 This environment has provided her with a great deal of experience resolving chronic injuries and issues related to repetitive movement and postures.
-Irene has worked with a lot of different populations including elderly clients, children, WCB claims, motor vehicle accidents, post-surgical knees and hips, post-disease, and of course athletes.
+Irene also has a small practice in Duncan, BC to continue her work treating a mix of active individuals and those who have very difficult cases.
+Irene has worked in several university clinics, three Greater Toronto clinics, and provided in-home therapy for different populations including elderly clients, children, WCB claims, motor vehicle accidents, post-surgical knees and hips, post-disease, and of course athletes.
 Irene has a lot of experience working with rugby teams in Ontario, England, the Velox Valhallians and the Cowichan Piggies.
 She has delivered on-field services to many other sports teams in hockey, soccer, field hockey, football, wrestling, basketball, volleyball, and individual athletes in gymnastics and running.
 Today, Irene just enjoys treating anyone in need of her services to help them move and feel better, no matter the the type of problem.

 Irene still plays rugby and also enjoys running, snowboarding, kayaking, mountain biking, adventure racing, and any other race that inspires challenges, fun, or costume wearing!